 So, to deal with these “friends” I “unfollowed” them.
 I did not “unfriend” them.
-They are just no longer someone I follow in Facebook world.
+They are just no longer someone I follow in the Facebook world.

 It makes me like them more in real life, when they are not hiding behind their screen of insanity.
 There is no reason to waste my precious time reading posts from people that don’t bring me joy and happiness, or at least intelligent discussion.